ST MARYS PRIMARY SCHOOL

 Children who find reading difficult are supported throughout school with additional 1:1 support (for some this involves reading with a volunteer) and group interventions to ensure they make progress and enjoy reading for pleasure and obtaining information to support their interests and learning.

-Children in KS2 who are NOT reaching Age Related Expectations are assessed using SALFORD reading tests to track progress (reading ages).
+Children in KS2 who are not reaching Age Related Expectations are assessed using SALFORD reading tests to track progress (reading ages).

 Reading at home